The Best Tips for Switching Specialties in Nursing 987839088534212 [9:30 AM] Katie Iglewski

 If you want to grow or define your career, working in a different setting can help.
 You can change specialties to work in a completely different environment and capacity where you feel your contributions matter more.

-Another way to work in a new setting is travel nursing!
+Another way to work in a new setting is travel nursing.
 With travel nursing, you can change locations as often as you like.

-You can target any hospital or clinic you’re interested in as a travel nurse to see what working life will be like in that setting.
-It is possible to try different settings to find out what works best for you.
+As a travel nurse, you can target any hospital or clinic you’re interested in to see what working life will be like in that setting.
+You can try different settings to find out what works best for you.

 Pronto-CTA